AhauBioinformatics/IDDGCN/README.md

 # Interpretable dynamic directed graph convolutional network（IDDGCN） on mutation-driven drug reponse prediction

-`IDDGCN` uses directed graphs to distinguish between sensitivity and resistance relationships, and dynamically updating the weights of these relationships to reflect the specific interactions of different nodes.
-It also applied interpretability models to prediction framework and proposed a method for constructing ground truth based on drug response relationships for evaluation.
+'IDDGCN' uses directed graph to distinguish between sensitivity and resistance relationships, and utilizes node features to dynamically update the weights of these relationships, reflecting the specific interactions of different nodes.
+It also applied interpretability models to this prediction framework and proposed a method for constructing ground truth for evaluation.

 ## Table of Contents
 - [Framework](#framework)